Skip to main content

 Man collecting keys for a new house from woman with a small model of a house on the table

-If you are unable to release cash by way of a remortgage, it may still be worth considering this as an option.
-Mortgage interest rates fluctuate a lot, so you may be able to get a better rate than you did when you first bought your home.
-This could allow you to make savings on your monthly mortgage payments, giving you more funds available each month to make your unsecured debt repayments.
+Even if you are unable to release additional cash by way of a remortgage, it may still be worth exploring this option.
+Mortgage rates fluctuate regularly, and you may be able to secure a better deal than you had when you first bought your home.
+This could free up extra money each month, giving you more to put towards your debt repayments.

-However, you are not guaranteed to get a better rate because the deals you are offered are dependent on a number of factors.
-Lenders will consider your credit score, the value of the property, and how much you want to borrow.
-If you are in a difficult financial situation already, you may struggle to get a better rate when remortgaging.
+That said, you are not guaranteed a better rate.
+Lenders will assess your credit score, the current value of your property and how much you want to borrow.
+If you are already in financial difficulty, you may find it harder to secure favourable terms when remortgaging.

 3. You can borrow a larger amount if necessary